yast/yast-installation/doc/control-file.md

 -   System Variables

-    Let the user define system variables like language, keyboard, time zone, window manager, display manager etc. The defined variables will be used as defaults in the respective dialogues.
+    This lets the user define system variables like language, keyboard, time zone, window manager, display manager etc. The defined variables will be used as defaults in the respective dialogs.

 -   Package Selections and additional individual packages

-    Define what base package selection and add-on selections should be used for the installation.
-Additionally provide the possibility to define a list of additional packages.
+    This defines what base package selection and add-on selections should be used for the installation.
+Additionally this provides the possibility to define a list of additional packages.
 All packages and selections can be selected depending on the architecture using a special architecture attribute in the configuration file.